 Red Wine ranges from red fruits like raspberries, strawberries to black fruits like blackberries.
 Pinot Noir has notes of red fruit, while Cabernet Sauvignon reveals notes of black fruit.

 Identifying the overarching structure like acidity, bitterness, alcohol, sweetness, and body can all help to guide us away from the elements we don’t like and toward the elements we do.

 Acidity is the sour puckering sensation you get when tasting something citrusy like a lemon or lemonade.
-In wine, this comes in a range of intensity and usually gives the wine a bright crisp fresh zip on the higher end.
-When it’s too low the wine is considered flat or flabby.
+In wine, this comes in a range of intensity.
+When the intensity is high it usually gives the wine a bright crisp fresh zip, but when the levels are too low the wine is considered flat or flabby.
 Cool climate wine tends to be more acidic than wine that comes from warm climates.

 Tannins come from the skins and seeds of the grapes and create a drying, bitter sensation.
 This is found in red wines because the grapes, skins, and seeds are all fermented together.

 Alcohol is created during the fermentation process when yeast “eats” the sugars.
 The amount of alcohol reveals itself as heat in your throat.
 Wine has a range of about 10-16% alcohol by volume.
 The lower the alcohol the sweeter the wine and vice versa with the higher the alcohol the drier the wine.